jovami/isep-rcomp/doc/sprint1/1181478/README.md

 #### Note1: All the measurements were made based on paper and the scale of 5 meters given(corresponding to 2.1 cm).
 #### Note2: The double outlets used for the access point are not represented in this floor plan.
-#### Note3: The radius of the access point is not represented in this floor.

 #### Total number of outlets = 124